rust-lang/compiler-team/content/minutes/design-meeting/2019-12-20-major-change-process.md

     * the only "hard block" would be if you don't have a "partner" or "sponsor" from compiler team
     * somewhat analogous to the project group lang team concepts
 * reviewer not expected to be a pair programmer
-* one possible definition for "what is a major change" might be "what would modify the rustc-guide"
+* one possible definition for "what is a major change" might be "what would modify the rustc-dev-guide"
-    * or, since rustc-guide is always a WIP, "welp this *should've* in the guide and if it were, it *would've* required a modification"
+    * or, since rustc-dev-guide is always a WIP, "welp this *should've* in the guide and if it were, it *would've* required a modification"
 * what to do with new PRs that don't follow the process?
     * should we close them?
     * maybe have a canned comment and give them some amount of time